 - Call 0300 330 1350.

 Generally, it'll take about seven to 10 days for it to come through (longer for posted applications), though it's worth applying early so you get your EHIC in good time for your holiday.
-You can't get an EHIC from your doctor, or from the Post Office.
+You can't get an EHIC from your doctor, nor can you get one from a post office.

 If youíve lost your card, or itís been stolen, call 0300 330 1350, or from abroad call 0044 191 218 1999.
 For more emergency info, itís also worth taking the free, printable Little Lifesaver travel guide with you when youíre away.

-If you've any questions about the application process, there's also now an official EHIC Facebook page where you can get help from the EHIC NHS team.
+If you've any questions about the application process, there's also now an official EHIC Facebook page where you can get help from the NHS's EHIC team.

 Beware unofficial EHIC websites

 Watch out for websites demanding a fee for the EHIC.
-Search on the internet for "EHIC" and youíll find sites that describe themselves as "reviewing" or "forwarding" services, charging about £15-£20 (sometimes more) to process your application.
+Search on the internet for "EHIC" and youíll find sites that describe themselves as "reviewing" or "forwarding" services, charging about £20 or more to process your application.
 They often look official, but scroll to the bottom and youíll find a tick box asking for cash.

 ALWAYS use the official site, www.ehic.org.uk, to get yours for free.
-A Department of Health spokesperson told us:
+A Department of Health spokesperson says:

 We're trying to do something about these websites - they are not endorsed by the Department of Health.
 EHICs are free through the NHS - there's no need to pay.